lfrestrepog/if-docs/docs/major-concepts/pipelines.md

 - [Cloud-instance metadata](../pipelines/instance-metadata.md): lookup information about your cloud instance froma  CSV file
 - [SCI](../pipelines/sci.md): calculate a software carbon intensiy score

 These pipelines can be modified or chained together with other pipelines to make larger pipelines.
-Just as each plugin is a building block, pipelines themselves cna be building blocks too.
+Just as each plugin is a building block, pipelines themselves can be building blocks too.